ThinkbotsAreFree/Birdy/README.md

 ### { subscribe

-The *subscribe* command makes the unit listen to a channel, or to every channel matching a pattern.
+The *subscribe* command makes the unit listen to a channel, or to a channel pattern.

 ### } unsubscribe

-The *unsubscribe* command makes the unit stop listening to a channel, or to every channel matching a pattern.
+The *unsubscribe* command makes the unit stop listening to a channel, or to a channel pattern.

 ### * create unit